John Moncur

 “Being at Tottenham’s Academy, I was made to go there on Saturdays and watch their first team games.
 But every midweek game I would be with my mates, we would get on the Central Line and we would go to the Boleyn Ground.
 I would watch every midweek game at Upton Park when they were on.

 “I can also remember being eleven or 12-years-old, and I played for a club in Romford.
 Our home games were on the field next to Chadwell Heath, and I can remember peering through the fence there.
-On the odd occasion West Ham would be out training, although it was about 300 meters away and you couldn’t tell who was who.
+On the odd occasion West Ham would be out training, although it was about 300 metres away and you couldn’t tell who was who.

 “I was born in Stepney and my family was from Bow.
 My parents had grown up in an area where West Ham was our home club.
 My grandad on my mum’s side was West Ham mad too and, at the time, he had recently passed away, so maybe my heart ruled my head a bit.